ALG urges Congress to defund the American Society for the Prevention of Cruelty to Animals (ASPCA)

-Aug.
-26, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging the elimination of the Land and Water Conservation Fund and beginning the return of lands to the states, localities, and the private sector as part of Americans for Limited Government’s program to identify wasteful federal spending:
+Nov.
+15, 2019, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement urging Congress to defund the American Society for the Prevention of Cruelty to Animals (ASPCA) as part of Americans for Limited Government’s program to identify wasteful federal spending:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 1 or at media@limitgov.org.